Candidate Diversity Statement

 Diversity in a group of people refers to differences in their demographic characteristics and cultural identities.
 Inclusion refers to the creation of an environment that fosters acceptance and involvement of multiple perspectives, experiences, and values.
 It is not enough to simply have demographic diversity; all members must also feel included to reap the benefits of diversity for the institution.
 To achieve this diversity, Vassar must identify, cultivate, and promote the most brilliant minds from every corner of the country and the world.

-As a result of Vassar’s commitment to pursuing diversity, the student body of the College has grown increasingly diverse as measured by many widely used metrics, including race, ethnicity, socioeconomic status, national origin, religious belief, gender identity or expression, sexual orientation, age, physical abilities, and learning differences.
-To help diversify its student body, the College instituted an award-winning need-blind admissions policy (additional information is available here).
-Also, through its collaboration with the Posse Foundation, Vassar counts nearly 40 veterans among its students (additional information can be found on the PBS NewsHour).
+As a result of Vassar’s commitment to pursuing diversity and inclusion, the student body of the College has grown increasingly diverse as measured by many widely used metrics, including race, ethnicity, socioeconomic status, national origin, religious belief, gender identity or expression, sexual orientation, age, physical abilities, and learning differences.
 Research has repeatedly demonstrated that diversity of background, culture, and thought fosters innovative ideas and creative accomplishments, and students educated in diverse environments have been found to learn better, to deal with complexity more readily, and to emerge with a greater understanding of how to participate productively in a pluralistic society.
 Diversity is not an end in and of itself; it is an essential means of achieving the College’s educational and institutional goals.

 Vassar has sought to support its increasingly diverse student body in a number of ways.
 For instance, in 2010, the College established the Transitions program for first-generation, low-income, and undocumented students.
 Meanwhile, for over 30 years, the College has collaborated with Laguardia Community College on Exploring Transfer, a summer program to help community college students make the transition to a four-year institution.
 More recently, the College has launched a $1.6 million initiative on “Engaged Pluralism: Belonging and Thriving at Vassar College,” sponsored in part by the Andrew W. Mellon Foundation.
 Students also have created their own organizations, many of which are devoted to inclusion and social justice.